alanwfalanwf/lensslate/index.md

   <a href="images/main-screen.png"><img class="center" src="images/main-screen.png"/></a>

-After setting the configuration, you take a
+After choosing the lens, focal length, and aperture from menus, you take a
 screenshot:

+* On iOS devices with Touch ID, you press the side and home buttons simultaneously.
-* On iOS, you press the Home and Sleep/Wake buttons simultaneously.
+* On iOS devices with Face ID, you press the side and volume up buttons simultaneously.
-* On Android, you press and hold the Volume Down and Power buttons simultaneously.
+* On Android devices, you press and hold the volume down and power buttons simultaneously.

 The screenshot will be saved in the camera roll on your device.